 I refer to it all the time and it contains more good information regarding blind contour drawing.

 It really is a must-have for all would-be artists because it opens your eyes to what you are capable of producing.

-I own the very first version of this book by Betty Edwards and it really is an excellent guide for all beginner artists.
+I have the very first version of this book by Betty Edwards and it really is an excellent guide for all beginner artists.